-Please feel free to contact the Lodge by phone or email instead of a visit to the Lodge.
-You should all have a keyring containing the contact details for the Lodge and other teams.
-If you do not have one – contact the Lodge.
+You can contact the Lodge in a number of different ways: you should all have a keyring containing the contact details for the Lodge and other teams.
+If you do not have one drop in and see us.

 Additional wellness information can be found on your room keyrings.

 You must keep your keys and fob with you at all times.
 Your room should be locked when you are not inside.
 If you lose your keys or lock yourself out you will be asked to identify yourself in some way in order for us to establish that we are providing access to the correct person/room.
 There is also a charge for a lost key or fob.
 Do not under any circumstances loan your key or fob to anyone else.
 Please try to remember your room number.